 - Lack of transparency and visibility in the workplace

-- Maintaining close relationships with peers and managers
+- Difficulty maintaining close relationships with peers and managers

 - Poor team communication and cross-functional collaboration